 For land that loses “Ag” valuation, Braun & Gresham has an interesting and effective alternative to paying taxes on market value for five years while reestablishing agricultural use.
 Taxes can be returned to “Ag” rates immediately if the property is made available for ecological research.
 Most appraisal districts allow an Ecolab property to move into wildlife management after two years or agricultural use after five.
 Braun & Gresham is uniquely able to set up qualifying Ecolabs through our many relationships with colleges and universities.

-Since the program’s inception in 2005 it has grown ten fold, and Braun & Gresham, PLLC has successfully achieved EcoLab status for over 240 landowners.
-We have also secured more than 46,500 acres of land for ecological research and gained approval for EcoLab applications in 38 different appraisal districts- a true testament to the program’s high rate of success.
+Since the Texas Ecolab program’s inception in 2005 it has grown tenfold, and Braun & Gresham, PLLC has successfully achieved Ecolab status for over 335 landowners.
+We have also secured more than 56,952 acres of land for ecological research and gained approval for Ecolab applications in 51 counties – a true testament to the program’s high rate of success.

-- Substantial tax savings achieved during first year of program.
+- Substantial tax savings achieved during the first year of the Texas Ecolab program.